 Course grades will be based upon three tests and two activities.
 The tests are developed to match content covered and are take-home, open book style.
 Tests will be posted a week or so before responses are due.
-Briefly described, Activity 1 requires test item development and item analysis, and Activity 2 requires scale development and validity/reliability assessment of scores obtained from the developed scale.
+Briefly described, Activity 1 requires scale development and validity/reliability assessment of scores obtained from the developed scale, and Activity 2 requires test item development and item analysis.
 Details for both activities will be posted on the course website.